 Difference between firmer chisel and mortise chisel?

-Firmer chisel has a thinner blade and shallower bevel angle.
+The firmer chisel has a thinner blade and shallower bevel angle than the mortice chisel.

 Thicker blade of the mortise chisel helps when prying chips out of mortises.
 The handle of the mortise chisel is also bigger and heavier.